 4 (b) Do you think that euthanasia should be legal in the UK?

 Give two reasons for your point of view.

 Question Number Answer Mark

 4 (b) Indicative content 4

-AO2 Answers which think euthanasia should be legal in the UK are likel .y
+AO2 Answers which think euthanasia should be legal in the UK are like ely

 to use such reasons as:

-It could be the most loving thing to do
+It is often the most loving thing to do

 It can be the lesser of two evils

 People should have control over whether they live or die

-Answers which do not think euthanasia should be legal in the UK a likely to use such reasons as: re
+Answers which do not think euthanasia should be legal in the UK likely to use such reasons as: are

-Life is sacred Only God has the right to and company's life.
+Life is sacred

 Only God has the right to end someone's life

 If it were legal people would abuse it

-Other approaches are possible and must be marked according to the

-levels.
-If you are unsure of the validity of an answer, it must be se
+Other approaches are possible and must be marked according to levels.
+If you are unsure of the validity of an answer, it must be to review.

-to review.

 Award marks as follows:

 For a personal response with:

-one brief reason (e.g. People should have control over

-whether they live or die)
+one brief reason (e.g. People should have control over whether they live or die)

-1 ma rk
+nark

 For a personal response with:

 two brief reasons

-or one developed reason (e.g. People should have control or one developed reason (e.g. People should have control
+or one developed reason (e.g. People should have control 1

 over whether they live or die.
+Legalised euthanasia allow S

-Legalised euthanasia allows people to make this decision without fear of legal
+people to make this decision without fear of legal

 proceedings.)
-2 marl ks
+2 ma rks

-proceedings.)
-K3

 For a personal response with:

-two reasons with one developed 3 mark ks
+two reasons with one developed 3 ma rks

 For a personal response with:

-two developed reasons 4 mark ks
+two developed reasons 4 ma rks

-4 (c) Explai n why one Christian agency is trying to end world poverty Question tive content Number - uality of written communication will be assessed in this answer (strands i, ii and iii) 4 (c) The main reasons include: AO1 • Jesus directed them to do this • The Bible teaches they should do this • Christians are taught to practise stewardship/charity/service to others • Examples from Saints and other important Christian figures Other approaches are possible and must be marked according to the levels.
-If you rsure of the validity of an answer, it must be sent to review.
+4 (c) Explai n why CAFOD is trying to end world poverty.
+Question Indicative content Number • uality of written communication will be assessed in this answer (strands i, ii and iii) 4 (c) AO1 The main reasons include: Jesus directed them to do this The Bible teaches they should do this Christians are taught to practise stewardship/charity/service to others Examples from Saints and other important Christian figures approaches are possible and must be marked according to the levels.
+If you sure of the validity of an answer, it must be sent to review.
 Level Mark Descriptor 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief reason not explaining but only describing the issue.
-The answer is likely to be in basic English.
-The skills needed to produce effective writing will not normally be present.
-The writing may have some coherence and will be generally comprehensible, but lack both clarity and Level 2 3-4 organisation.
-High incidence of syntactical and/or spelling errors.
-Level Z 3-4 Basic understanding of the issue is shown typically by: • using two brief reasons or a developed reason.
+Level 1 1-2 Little understanding of the issue shown, typically by: Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
 The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
 Frequent syntactical and/or spelling errors are likely to be present.
 Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief reasons or a fully developed reason or two reasons with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.
 Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief reasons or two developed reasons or three reasons with one developed or a comprehensive explanation using one reason only.
-The condition is likely to a property and asset at the condition in the condition in the condition in the condition.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
 Excellent organisation and planning.
-Tourier Excerte organisacion and pranimis.